Steps to Earning Substance Abuse Counselor Certification in Indiana

 Private Credentials

 Completely separate from the BHHSLB are optional addiction counseling credentials offered by private organizations.
-You may opt to earn these to pad your résumé, improve your skill level, or to fulfill an employer’s preference.
+You may opt to earn these to pad your résumé, improve your skill level, or fulfill an employer’s preference.
+These are not required for licensure but can enhance your professional standing.

 The landscape for optional private credentials is large.
-In addition to national addiction counselor organizations there are also private companies, all of whom sponsor their own credentials with their own requirements.
+In addition to national addiction counselor organizations, there are also private companies, all of which sponsor their own credentials with their own requirements.

 Two organizations stand out for offering optional private credentials that are specific to Indiana:

-The Association for Behavioral Health Professionals (ICAADA), a Mental Health America of Indiana program.
-The ICAADA offers several credentials, though the CADAC is most relevant at this level:
+The Association for Behavioral Health Professionals (ICAADA), a Mental Health America of Indiana program, offers several credentials.
+The most relevant at the LAC level include:

-- Certified Alcohol and Drug Addiction Consultant (CADAC), levels I, II, III, IV, V
+• Certified Alcohol and Drug Addiction Consultant (CADAC), levels I through V

 Substance Abuse Counselor Jobs in Indianapolis, Fort Wayne, and Throughout Indiana